Dual Degree Programs Guide

 It might be challenging to ascertain how many different sorts of dual degree programs there are because there is such a wide range of majors and fields you can combine for a dual degree.

-Examining them in terms of the types of degrees they grant is the simplest approach to group them.
+Examining them in terms of the types of degrees they grant is the simplest approach to grouping them.
 As a result, we identify the following three categories:

 Which universities provide dual degree programs?